 Sustainable Agriculture Facilitator

-The Agriculture project seeks to enhance the ability of Jamaicans in rural communities to achieve sustainable livelihoods and resilience to environmental shocks and stresses.
+The Sustainable Agriculture Facilitator seeks to support Jamaicans in rural communities to achieve sustainable livelihoods and resilience to environmental shocks and stresses.
 This goal will be achieved through the following objectives:

-Objective 1: Increased Agricultural Diversity, Productivity, and/or Sustainability
+Objective 1: Increase Agricultural Diversity, Productivity, and/or Sustainability

-Illustrative activities include working together with partners to promote climate smart agricultural practices and post- harvest management, build basic agribusiness skills, and support organizational capacity development processes.
-Volunteers will work with organizations and project partners to plan and co-facilitate trainings, and coach individuals in basic business skills to support the implementation of sustainable agricultural projects and income generation activities.
+Potential activities include working alongside community partners to promote climate smart agricultural practices, post-harvest management, basic agribusiness skills, and support organizational capacity development processes.
+Volunteers will work with organizations and project partners to plan and co-facilitate trainings, and promote knowledge exchange on business skills needed to implement sustainable agricultural projects and income generation activities.